pretix/pretix-docs/docs/guides/widget.md

 #### Offering only certain products through the widget

+This section explains how to display only some of your products in the widget.

 You can filter the products displayed in the widget by passing a list of product IDs separated by commas.
 In order to find a product's ID, navigate to :navpath:Event → :fa3-ticket: Products → Products:.
 The page displays the product ID as a number preceded by a hashtag below the product's name in the list.